fanliustc/Awesome-Composed-Multi-modal-Retrieval/README.md

  ### (5) Composed Person Retrieval

+Composed Person Retrieval (CPR) represents an innovative approach to identifying specific individuals by leveraging both visual and textual information.
+Traditional methods, such as Image-based Person Retrieval (IPR) and Text-based Person Retrieval (TPR) , often fall short in effectively utilizing both types of data, leading to a loss in accuracy.
+CPR aims to address this limitation by simultaneously employing image and text queries to enhance the retrieval process.
+This dual-modality approach not only increases the descriptive power of the query but also refines the relevance of search results, providing more accurate identification of target individuals.
+CPR is particularly useful in social services and public security, where precise person identification is crucial.

 | Dataset | Year |    Paper Title     |   Code/Project                                                 |
 |:----:|:----:|-----------------------------------------------------------------------------------------------------------------------|:--------------------------------------------------------------|
 | SynCPR, ITCPR | 2024 | [Automatic Synthetic Data and Fine-grained Adaptive Feature Alignment for Composed Person Retrieva](https://arxiv.org/abs/2311.16515) |   [Dataset](https://github.com/Delong-liu-bupt/Composed_Person_Retrieval)|